pitastrudl/wekanwiki/Developer-Documentation.md

 # General tips for getting started (for new developers)

-- Install Wekan fork from source to your computer.
+- Install [Wekan fork from source](https://github.com/wekan/wekan/wiki/Install-and-Update#install-manually-from-source) to your computer.
+- If that doesn't work, try installing it via the [[virtual appliance|virtual-appliance]]
 - Read Wekan fork source code.
 - Ask questions at our [Rocket.Chat][rocket_chat].
 You can ask anything, we are here to help.
 - Read Meteor documentation.